GCP – Good Clinical Practice

 Training requirements for the new version of Good Clinical Practice (ICH E6 R3)

-The EMA-approved version of ICH E6 R3 was published on January 23, 2025, and will come into effect on July 23, 2025.
-Before it comes into effect, responsible parties (sponsors and investigators) must identify new and updated training requirements for new or ongoing clinical drug trials.
+The EMA-approved version of ICH E6 R3 was published on January 23, 2025, and came into effect on July 23, 2025.
+Responsible parties (sponsors and investigators) must identify new and updated training requirements for new or ongoing clinical drug trials.

 Training from the Investigator's perspective